brajeshwar/brajeshwar.github.io/_posts/2003/2003-02-28-camtasia-recorder-live-feed.md

----
-layout: post
-title: Camtasia Recorder live feed
+# Camtasia Recorder live feed
----

 All the way long, I had been thinking that Camtasia Studio Recorder can output only a max of 320 x 240 resolution.
 But I am wrong, now you can broadcast whatever dimension I wish.
 As there is no easy way to do an application sharing or a desktop sharing directly with Macromedia Flash Communication Server MX 1.0/1.5, [Camtasia Studio](https://www.techsmith.com) comes to the rescue with its live record output feature.